bendytree/PubSub-iOS/readme.md

 Compare that to `NSNotificationCenter` where you have to retain an observer then you have to explicitly unregister when you're done.

+# WARNING:

+You can't use value types such as `int`, `BOOL`, etc in the PubSub macro... _If someone could help me figure out a way to acomplish this (possibly through some macro tricks) I'd love the feedback!_